 You can send the search results in the mail.

 No one does it better than Travel sites.
-They are master of search abandonment emails.
-Although it's a bit different in their case, still you get the point.
+They are masters of search abandonment emails.
+Although it’s a bit different in their case, still you get the point.

 Category Abandonment Flow

 Browse abandonment automation flows are highly effective and targeted.